 Christmas in July/Yulefest – Many venues offer traditional Christmas styled celebrations during the Australian winter when you may even see snowfall on the Blue Mountains.
 Imitate the festivities of Christmas and take part in traditional meals without the summer heat.
 Enjoy the cold wind, log fires, singalongs, and occasional snowfall.

 Leura Garden Festival – This festival is a charity event held over two long weekends in Leura in October.
-Visit many different gardens in the upper Blue Mountains along with other activities including art in the gardens, music in the gardens, and plant sales.
+Visit many different gardens in the upper Blue Mountains.
+Other activities include art in the gardens, music in the gardens, and plant sales.
 A festival bus service will be running between all the gardens to shuttle guests every thirty minutes.

 Wildlife in the Blue Mountains National Park: